-Over the last decade, active hydro-acoustic techniques have proven to be a relatively easy method of unobtrusively evaluating anadromous fish populations in freshwater and marine environments.
+Over the last decade, active hydro-acoustic techniques have proven to be an effective method of unobtrusively evaluating anadromous fish populations in freshwater and marine environments.

 Hydro-acoustic imaging techniques:

-- provide a record in the form of an ultra-sound like fish video.
+- provide a record in the form of a video-like ultrasound file

 - have been successfully applied to a variety of fisheries evaluations.